sculptor/sculptor.github.io/documentation/developers-guide.md

 Sculptor is not an one-size-fits-all product.
 Even though it is a good start for many systems, sooner or later customization is always needed.
 This guide will give you an understanding of the internal design of Sculptor and explains how to do changes for some typical scenarios.
-Some things can easily be changed with properties or AOP, while other things requires more effort, since you need to setup the [development environment](development-environment).
+Some things can easily be changed with properties or AOP, while other things requires more effort, since you need to setup the [development environment][1].
 Some changes are staightforward and some requires more in depth understanding of Eclipse [Xtext](http://www.eclipse.org/xtext/) and [Xtend](http://www.eclipse.org/xtend/).

 **Table of Contents:**